RyanRana/ryanrana/README.md

 🐢 Founder of <a href="https://www.courseturtle.com/">CourseTurtle</a><br><br>
 🙈 Teacher at Bricks4Kidz, StemOwl, and Code Ninjas.
 <br><br>
-I enjoy unraveling concepts in computer science and learning by building, I have made many things from Chrome extensions to websites, mobile apps, AI algorithms, APIS, research papers, and fully deployed full-stack applications.
+I enjoy unraveling concepts in computer science and learning by building, I have made many things from Chrome extensions to websites, mobile apps, AI algorithms, APIs, research papers, and fully deployed full-stack applications.
 I like growing my skillset and applying it to different types of projects.
 <br><br>
- I started coding 4 years ago when I first saw it used in school.
-Soon after, I learned to code in Python and create apps and websites for fun.
+I first discovered CS 4 years ago when I first saw a youtube video at school.
+I fell in love starting off with middle school EV3 programming, then Python, and building projects that I was interested in.
 <br><br>
-When I am not continuing to learn and build things, I write tech articles on Medium and rewatch the Social Network.
+When I am not continuing to learn and build things, I write tech articles on Medium, hang out with my little sister, play basketball, and rewatch the Social Networks.
 <br><br>
 I am looking to collaborate with equally passionate people.
 <br><br>